google/differential-privacy/cc/docs/algorithms/algorithm.md

 [`Algorithm`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/algorithm.h)
 is the base class of all
 differentially private algorithms.
-Each algorithm can be constructed using the builder pattern, which sets its parameters. `Algorithms` are incremental: it's possible to insert some data and get a result, then _add more data_ and get a new result.
-(It's also possible to add data in chunks but still only get one result).
+Each algorithm can be constructed using the builder pattern, which sets its parameters. `Algorithms` are stateful: first you add data (possibly multiple times), and then you get a result.
 Algorithms are templated on the input type.

-## Privacy budget

-Every time you extract a result from an `Algorithm`, you use some "privacy budget".
-This can be thought of as a "fraction of your epsilon."
-Each algorithm starts with a privacy budget of `1`, and reading uses up that budget.

 ## Construction

 ```
-base::StatusOr<std::unique_ptr<Algorithm>> algorithm =
+absl::StatusOr<std::unique_ptr<Algorithm>> algorithm =
  AlgorithmBuilder.SetEpsilon(double epsilon)
                  .SetMaxPartitionsContributedTo(int max_partitions)
                  .SetMaxContributionsPerPartition(int max_contributions)